niroliyanage/sinatra/README.md

 ```
 This will deploy a VPC, Subnets, Routing, Security groups along with access rules, an application load balancer and an ec2 instance where the sinatra app will get deployed when started.

-Once the Terraform apply completes you will see the output at the end similar to the following
+Once the Terraform apply completes you will see the output at the end similar to the following,

 ```
 instance ssh ip = 13.236.36.78